ThiruDeepak2311/CIA_DAA/README.md

 # CIA-2 FOR DAA :

-have tried all the necessary algorithms that shows different classification metrics. file names = PSO , GA , pytorch
+have tried all the necessary algorithms that shows different classification metrics. file names = PSO , GA ,